Top 8 water parks in Ontario to beat the heat

 Where: 425 Bingemans Centre Dr., Kitchener, ON

 Between exciting waterslides, a wave pool and a water playground for kids, the Big Splash is your perfect summer day in the Waterloo region.
-Kids will have a blast, and parents can partake in the excitement on high-octane rides like the Boomerango, the Cyclone and Torpedo Bay.
+Little ones will have a blast, and parents and older siblings can partake in the excitement on high-octane rides like the brand-new Typhoon Twister, the Boomerango, the Cyclone and Torpedo Bay.

 Canada’s Wonderland Splash Works